 Vegetable oil for seasoning the grill

-6 fresh whole wheat Kaiser rolls, sliced in half
+6 fresh whole wheat Kaiser buns, sliced in half

 3 tablespoon extra virgin olive oil

 2 large yellow or orange heirloom tomatoes, Â¼ inch slices

 Preheat a gas grill to a medium-high setting.

 To prepare the walnut Chevre spread, place the walnuts in a 6-inch fire proof skillet on the grill.
 Heat the nuts for 4-5 minutes, stirring frequently, until they are toasted.
 Remove the nuts and finely chop.
 Combine the walnuts and the Chevre in a small bowl, cover with plastic wrap and set aside in a cool location.